Identity document: Netherlands

 For the purpose of identification in public (but not for other purposes), also a Dutch driving license often may serve as an identity document.

-In the Caribbean Netherlands, Dutch and other EEA identity cards are not valid; and the Identity card BES is an obligatory document for all residents.
+In the Caribbean Netherlands, Dutch and other EU/EFTA identity cards are not valid; and the Identity card BES is an obligatory document for all residents.

 Norway

 In Norway there is no law penalising non-possession of an identity document.
 But there are rules requiring it for services like banking, air travel and voting (where personal recognition or other identification methods have not been possible).

 The following documents are generally considered valid (varying a little, since no law lists them): Nordic driving licence, passport (often only from EU and EFTA), national ID card from EU, Norwegian ID card from banks and some more.
 Bank ID cards are printed on the reverse of Norwegian debit cards.
 To get a bank ID card either a Nordic passport or another passport together with Norwegian residence and work permit is needed.

-The Norwegian identity card were introduced on November 30, 2020.
-Two versions of the card exists, one of which is stating Norwegian citizenship and usable for exercising freedom of movement within EFTA and the EEA, and for general identification.
-The plan started in 2007 and was delayed several times Banks are campaigning to be freed from the task of issuing ID cards, stating that it should be the responsibility of state authorities.
-Some banks have already ceased issuing ID cards, so people need to bring their passport for such things as credit card purchases or buying prescribed medication if not in possession of a driving licence.
+The Norwegian identity card was introduced on November 30, 2020.
+Two versions of the card exist, one that states Norwegian citizenship and is usable for exercising freedom of movement within the EU and EFTA and the other for general identification.
+The plan started in 2007 and was delayed several times.
+Banks were campaigning to be freed from the task of issuing ID cards, stating that it was supposed to be the responsibility of state authorities.
+Some banks ceased issuing ID cards, so people had to carry their passport for credit card purchases or buying prescribed medication if not in possession of a driving licence.

-Foreign citizens resident in Norway are not allowed to get the Norwegian identity card, and when banks stop issuing cards, and citizens are suggested to get a national identity card, foreign citizens who don't have a driving licence or a homeland passport are left outside the system.
-Therefore there are (2022) plans to issue a version of the Norwegian identity card for foreign citizens.
+Foreign citizens resident in Norway are not allowed to get the Norwegian identity card.
+When banks stopped issuing the cards and it was suggested that citizens get a national identity card, foreign citizens who did not have a driving licence or a homeland passport were left outside of the system.
+Therefore, as of 2022 there are plans to issue a version of the Norwegian identity card for foreign citizens.

+As of 2020, a digital ID document was introduced in Norway.
+It requires a phone app and is useful for age checks, pick up of postal packages as well as other tasks.
+To activate it, a passport or national ID-card is needed.
+Many young people targeted for alcohol age checks or without a driver's license tend to use it, but also some older citizens.

 Poland

-Every Polish citizen 18 years of age or older residing permanently in Poland must have an Identity Card (Dowód osobisty) issued by the local Office of Civic Affairs.
+Every Polish citizen 18 years of age or older residing permanently in Poland must have an Identity Card (dokument tożsamości) issued by the local Office of Civic Affairs.
 Polish citizens living permanently abroad are entitled, but not required, to have one.